 The AMB-100 and AMB-200 reactors at the Beloyarsk NPP were shut down in the 1980s.
-The fuel of about 40 types with a different burn-up has been stored in the NPP storage pools and at Mayak PA since then.
-About 40% of the SFAs at the Beloyarsk NPP is stored in carbon steel leaky baskets, and most of the SFAs in the baskets have corroded.
+Since then, about 40 types of fuel with different burn-up unloaded from the reactors have been stored in the NPP storage pools (4994 SFAs) and at Mayak PA (2202 SFAs).
+About 40 % of the SFAs at the Beloyarsk NPP is stored in carbon steel leaky baskets, and most of the SFAs in the baskets have corroded during long-term storage.

-In 2007, Sosny won a tender and signed a federal contract with the Federal Atomic Energy Agency to develop a technology for AMB SNF reprocessing, comparison and selection of a method for handling untight and non-reprocessable SNF.
-The health of the AMB SNF, storage conditions, organization of areas for SNF cutting and loading into canisters and reprocessing at Mayak PA were analyzed.
+In 2007, the Sosny R&D Company won a tender and signed a federal contract with the Federal Atomic Energy Agency to develop a technology for AMB SNF reprocessing, to compare and select a method for handling leaky and non-reprocessable SNF.
+The health and the storage conditions of the AMB SNF were determined, and possible areas for SNF cutting and loading into canisters and reprocessing capabilities at Mayak PA were analyzed.